yaya2devops/bachelor-guide/docs/intern.md

 </details>

 <details>
 <summary>5.
-No internship, and I have no idea what topic to go for..
-I gave up. <br>What should I do in this situation?</summary>
+No internship.
+No idea what topic to go for..
+I give up?</summary>

-Having people around can be nice, it is not an absolute necessity.
+Having people around can be nice, BUT it is not an absolute necessity. <br>
 You possess the potential to chart your own course, and others will take notice in due time.

 Meaning.
-Start to work on your LaTeX report immediately.
+Start to work on your LaTeX report immediately. <br>
 I have supplied you with all the resources and information I once hoped to find, which should enable you to successfully complete the job.

 Come <a href="#/control">Join me</a> more where I guide you to the next level.